-Because stuffed peppers are good and all but it’s the SUMMER time and that means that BBQ stuffed peppers should be the name of the Summer dinner game.
+Because normal stuffed peppers, like my whole30 stuffed peppers, are good and all but it’s the SUMMER time and that means that BBQ stuffed peppers should be the name of the Summer dinner game.

 This is the kind of meal that I am very grateful that I no longer fear rice (and I hope you don’t either!) because it just would not be as good with cauliflower rice like the low carb philly cheesesteak stuffed peppers.

 Each grain of chewy, tender rice is wrapped with this toasted almond-red-peppery hug that is balanced with salty bursts of feta cheese and little pops of tangy lemon juice to really brighten it up in your mouth.
 Plus, there’s a little bit of charred smokiness from the grill that makes these grilled peppers pretty much the best combination of flavors on God’s green Earth.

 How to cook stuffed peppers on the grill

 Grilled stuffed bell peppers are made basically the same as normal stuffed peppers or instant pot stuffed peppers, you just grill the peppers first before stuffing them, instead of boiling them!

 - Pre heat your grill to a nice high heat.